Phyllis George, Female Sportscasting Pioneer, Dies at 70

 Phyllis George, the former Miss America who became a female sportscasting pioneer on CBS's “The NFL Today” and served as the first lady of Kentucky, has died.
 She was 70.

-A family spokeswoman said George died Thursday at a Lexington hospital after a long fight with a blood disorder.
+A family spokeswoman said George died Thursday at a Lexington, Kentucky, hospital after a long fight with a blood disorder.

 Her children, Lincoln Tyler George Brown and CNN White House correspondent Pamela Ashley Brown, released a joint statement, saying: